On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Proof of the theorem

 This concludes the proof by contradiction, as we have shown that $\bS_{\gamma}(x_+)$ is finite.
 This contradiction came from the assumption that no $g_j$ fixes $x_+$.
 Thus, there exists a first-return $g_+$ among $g_1, \ldots, g_m$ that fixes $x_+$.
-Similarly, there must exist a first-return~$g_{-}$ among $g_1, \ldots, g_m$ that fixes $x_{-}$.
-To show that these are different elements, notice that if we had $g_+ = g_- = g$, then every fundamental domain $J\subset I$ for the action of $g$ on $I$ would be {\em wandering} for the action of $G$, that is, all its images by elements of $G$ different from itself would be disjoint (indeed, every element of $G$ could be represented as the composition of some iterate of either $g$ or $g^{-1}$ followed by an admissible word).
-However, this would clearly contradict the \emr{density of the $G$-orbits of points of~$I$.} \end{proof}
+Similarly, there must exist a first-return~$g_{-}$ among $g_1, \ldots, g_m$ that fixes $x_{-}$. \end{proof}

+\emr{In what follows (particularly for the proof of Lemma \ref{l:different}), we will need one more (algebraic) tool.
+Roughly speaking, as $g_+$ is a map that fixes~$x_+$, in order to study the dynamics of $G$ near $x_+$ it is worth decomposing the action of an element of $G$ by ``extracting'' from it the maximal possible power of~$g_+$.
+This is done by the following}